Glenn Whelan: International career

-In October 2000, Whelan played for the Republic of Ireland under-16 national team in a qualifying tournament in Riga for the 2001 UEFA European Under-16 Championship where he came up against Andrés Iniesta.
-He represented the Republic of Ireland Under-20 team at the 2003 FIFA World Youth Championship and has been capped 19 times by the Republic of Ireland national under-21 football team, captaining the side on many of these occasions.
+In October 2000, Whelan played for the Republic of Ireland under-16 team in a qualifying tournament in Riga for the 2001 UEFA European Under-16 Championship.
+He represented the Republic of Ireland under-20 team at the 2003 FIFA World Youth Championship and has been capped 19 times by the Republic of Ireland under-21 team, captaining the side on many of these occasions.

 His first cap for the Republic of Ireland national B team came on 20 November 2007 against Scotland.
-Whelan made his debut for the senior team against Serbia in May 2008 and scored his first international goal against Georgia in Mainz, Germany on 6 September 2008.
+Whelan made his debut for the senior team against Serbia in May 2008 and scored his first international goal against Georgia in Mainzon 6 September 2008.
 Since the appointment of Giovanni Trapattoni, Whelan became a key member of the squad and made 11 straight appearances despite previously being considered an "also-ran".

-He scored his second goal for Ireland against Italy with a spectacular strike from almost 25 yards on 10 October 2009 in a 2–2 draw.
+He scored his second goal for Ireland against Italy with a strike from almost 25 yards on 10 October 2009 in a 2–2 draw.

 Whelan started the matches in both legs against France as Ireland were controversially knocked out 2–1 on aggregate after extra-time.

-Whelan again was ever present in Ireland's midfield for the UEFA Euro 2012 qualifying and he was also part of the team that secured qualification for UEFA Euro 2012 with an unprecedented 5–1 aggregate play-off win over Estonia.
+Whelan again was present in Ireland's midfield for the UEFA Euro 2012 qualifying and he was also part of the team that secured qualification for UEFA Euro 2012 with an unprecedented 5–1 aggregate play-off win over Estonia.
 He was named in Trapattoni's 23-man squad for UEFA Euro 2012 in Poland and Ukraine.
 Ireland had a poor campaign and were eliminated after losing all three of their Group C fixtures.

 Whelan won his 50th Irish cap on 14 August 2013 against Wales.
-He was branded a "terrible" player by RTÉ pundit and former Republic of Ireland international Eamon Dunphy in the aftermath of a poor performance in a 2014 FIFA World Cup qualifying match against Sweden.
-Whelan hit back at Dunphy stating that he is nothing more than a "media bully".
+He was deemed a "terrible" player by RTÉ pundit and former Republic of Ireland international Eamon Dunphy in the aftermath of a poor performance in a 2014 FIFA World Cup qualifying match against Sweden.
+Whelan responded to Dunphy, stating that he is nothing more than a "media bully".

-Represented the national team at 2016 Euro, where they lost to France in round of 16.
+Whelan was a part of the national team forUEFA Euro 2016, where they lost to France in round of 16.

-Whelan earned his 90th cap against Switzerland in October 2019 making him the ninth most capped Irish player of all time.
+In October 2019, Whelan earned his 90th cap against Switzerland making him the ninth-most capped Irish player of all time.

 Coaching career

 In October 2022, Whelan was a part of the Republic of Ireland Under-16s coaching team at the Victory Shield competition.

 Having held a coaching role at his last playing club Bristol Rovers, Whelan departed the club in December 2023 following the appointment of new manager Matt Taylor.

 In September 2024, he was appointed as the new first team coach at EFL League One side Wigan Athletic.
 Following the sacking of Shaun Maloney on 2 March 2025, Whelan was appointed caretaker manager.
+He departed the club in February 2026, following the appointment of Gary Caldwell as head coach.

+Whelan was appointed head coach of Scottish Championship club Livingston in May 2026.
+He was sacked on 6 September 2026, after nine games in charge.